 Community & Support

-Through internships, partnerships with organizations like Just City, guest speakers, and mentorship, students connect with professionals and gain hands-on experience in law, government, and criminal justice.
+Through internships, partnerships with organizations, guest speakers, and mentorships, students connect with professionals and gain hands-on experience in law, government, and criminal justice.

-- Five years after graduation, more than half of our graduates are enrolled in graduate school or law school, while another 40% work in government affairs or politics, business, law, or nonprofit sectors.
+- Five years after graduation, more than 90 percent of our graduates are enrolled in either law school or graduate school or are working in law, politics, government affairs, business, or nonprofit sectors.

-- Graduates are prepared for a variety of careers in government service, public policy, law, education, criminal justice, business, and journalism.
+- Rhodes graduates are prepared for a variety of careers in government service, public policy, law, education, criminal justice, business, and journalism.

 Connect with Us

-Discover how students in Politics and Law turn rigorous study into real-world experience through research, internships, and community engagement.
+Discover how students in the Department of Politics and Law turn rigorous academic study into real-world experience through research, internships, and community engagement.

-The Politics & Law Department encourages all students—regardless of major—to engage in vibrant cocurricular opportunities that connect classroom learning with real-world impact.
+The Department of Politics and Law encourages students—regardless of major—to connect classroom learning with real-world engagement through a range of cocurricular opportunities.